okta/okta-sdk-dotnet/docs/UserApi.md

 <a name="listlinkedobjectsforuser"></a>
 # **ListLinkedObjectsForUser**
-> List&lt;Object&gt; ListLinkedObjectsForUser (string userId, string relationshipName, string after = null, int? limit = null)
+> List&lt;Object&gt; ListLinkedObjectsForUser (string userIdOrLogin, string relationshipName, string after = null, int? limit = null)

-List all Linked Objects
+List the primary or all of the associated Linked Object values

-Lists all linked objects for a user, relationshipName can be a primary or associated relationship name
+Lists either the self link for the `primary` user or all `associated` users in the relationship specified by `relationshipName`.
+If the specified user isn't associated in any relationship, an empty array is returned.

 ### Example
 ```csharp